truenas/middleware/docs/userguide/index.rst

 SFTP Chroot
 ~~~~~~~~~~~

-By default when you configure SSH, users can use the **ssh** command to login to the FreeNAS® system.
-A user's home directory will be the volume/dataset
+By default when you configure SSH, users can use the :command:`ssh` command to login to the FreeNAS® system.
+A user's home directory will be the
-specified in the "Home Directory" field of their user account on the FreeNAS® system.
-Users can also use the **scp** and
+volume/dataset specified in the "Home Directory" field of their user account on the FreeNAS® system.
+Users can also use the :command:`scp` and
-**sftp** commands to transfer files between their local computer and their home directory on the FreeNAS® system.
+:command:`sftp` commands to transfer files between their local computer and their home directory on the FreeNAS® system.

 While these commands will default to the user's home directory, users are able to navigate outside of their home directory which can pose a security risk.
 SSH
 supports using a
 `chroot <http://en.wikipedia.org/wiki/Chroot>`_
-to confine users to only the **sftp** command and to be limited to the contents of their own home directory.
+to confine users to only the :command:`sftp` command and to be limited to the contents of their own home directory.
 To configure this scenario on FreeNAS®, perform
 the following steps.

 .. note:: some utilities such as WinSCP can
    `bypass the chroot <http://winscp.net/eng/docs/faq_breaks_permissions>`_.
 This section assumes that users are accessing the chroot using the command line
-   **sftp**.
+   :command:`sftp`.

-#.  **Create a ZFS dataset for each user requiring sftp access** in :menuselection:`Storage --> Volumes`.
+#.  **Create a ZFS dataset for each user requiring :command:`sftp` access** in :menuselection:`Storage --> Volumes`.

 #.  **If you are not using Active Directory or LDAP, create a user account**
     for each user in :menuselection:`Account --> Users --> Add User`.
 In the "Home Directory" field, browse to the location of the dataset you created for